chai-ravulu/goodworkhub-assignment/recommendation-engine.md

    - **Feature Extraction**: Extract features such as organization size, geographical location, grant amount, deadlines, and eligibility criteria.
 Use NLP techniques like TF-IDF to extract features from textual descriptions.

 3. **Data Transformation**:
    - **Vectorization**: Convert categorical data into numerical form using one-hot encoding or embedding techniques.
-For textual data, calculate cosine similarity and use vectorization techniques like TF-IDF, word embeddings (Word2Vec, GloVe), or sentence embeddings (BERT).
+For textual data, use vectorization techniques like TF-IDF, word embeddings (Word2Vec, GloVe), or sentence embeddings (BERT).
    - **Scaling**: Normalize numerical features like grant amount, organization size, etc., to ensure uniformity in the feature space.

 #### **Data Utilization**